 Incentive Stock Options: A participant will not recognize regular income upon grant or exercise of an incentive stock option.
 (The spread on exercise of an incentive stock option is generally taken into account for purposes of calculating the alternative minimum tax.)
 If a participant exercises an incentive stock option and disposes of the shares acquired more than two years after the date of grant and more than one year following the date of exercise, no income is recognized upon exercise and the sale of the shares will qualify for capital gains treatment.
-If a participant disposes of shares acquired upon exercise of an incentive stock option before either the one-year or the two-year holding period (a "disqualifying disposition"), the participant will recognize ordinary income in an amount equal to the lesser of (i) the excess of the fair market value of the shares on the date of exercise over the option price or (ii) the excess of the fair market value of the shares on the date of giant realized upon the disqualifying disposition will be eligible for capital gains treatment.
-The company will not be allowed any deduction for federal income tax purposes at either the time of grant or the time of exercise of an incentive stock option.
+If a participant disposes of shares acquired upon exercise of an incentive stock option before either the one-year or the two-year holding period (a "disqualifying disposition"), the participant will recognize ordinary income in an amount equal to the lesser of (i) the excess of the fair market value of the shares on the date of exercise over the option price or (ii) the excess of the fair market value of the shares on the date of grant or the time of exercise of an incentive stock option for federal income tax purposes at either the time of grant or the time of exercise of an incentive stock option.
 However, upon any disqualifying disposition by an employee, the company will be entitled to a deduction to the extent the employee recognized compensation income, subject to applicable deduction limits under the Code.